otvorenesudy/otvorenesudy/app/views/static_pages/content/_faq.en.html.md

 in Berlin and the project Reštart Slovensko organized by the<%= link_to 'Centre for Philantropy', 'http://cpf.sk' %>.

-For the hosting we are grateful to
+For the hosting of the project we are grateful to <%= link_to 'Websupport.sk', 'https://websupport.sk' %>.
-<%= link_to 'Petit Press', 'https://petitpress.sk' %>,
+We are also grateful to <%= link_to 'Petit Press', 'https://petitpress.sk' %>, the administrator of the portal <%= link_to 'SME.sk', 'http://sme.sk' %>
-administrator of the portal <%= link_to 'SME.sk', 'http://sme.sk' %>.
+as they hosted our project until December 2021.

 #### How can I contribute?